 Schedule construction in sensitive areas so that there will be minimal interference with water uses, including fish migration or spawning, or the disruption of the incubation period of eggs.

 Keep the removal of vegetation in sensitive areas to a minimum.
 Vegetation removal areas to be reviewed and approved by the Consultant.

+Tree removals and pruning must be performed by or under the supervision of an ISA certified Arborist.

 Management and Disposal of Excess Materials